Nick-Giannini/Third-party-apis/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-## Your Task
+## Task

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+We were given start code for html and css files but had to create everything in the js file.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.
+Our task was to create an application that allows the user to save events for each hour of the work day.
+The current day us displayed at the top of the page and the entries change color based on the hour.
+This is done using the using the Day.js library.

 ## User Story